vliatsos/mongo-resque/README.markdown

 Delayed Jobs
 ------------

-If your job class indicates that @delayed_jobs = true, you can queue delayed jobs.
+If your job class indicates that @delayed = true, you can queue delayed jobs.
 These jobs will not be popped off the queue until the Time indicated in arg[0][:delay_until] has come.
 Note that you must call Resque.enable_delay(:queue) before enququing any delayed jobs, to